gerardpc/python-course/docs/programming/python_libraries/pyspark.md

 +---+---+-------+----------+-------------------+
 ```

-only showing top 1 row.
+only showing the first row.
 You can see the DataFrame’s schema and column names as follows:

 ```python
 df.columns